All Creatures Great and Small (2020 TV series): Reception

-The Los Angeles Times's Mary McNamara was not quite as enthusiastic, disputing the apparent consensus of the show as being a necessary sanctuary in the pandemic zeitgeist, and calling the show "a disappointment" because it deviated too much, and jarringly so, from the source material.
-Nonetheless, the critic concluded "I was clearly happier with what I considered a very flawed adaptation of All Creatures Great and Small than many other television shows of my acquaintance...
-I found all the joy, solace and gentle but effective drama that had been previously promised".
+The Los Angeles Times's Mary McNamara disputed the apparent consensus of the show as being a necessary sanctuary in the pandemic and calling it "a disappointment" because it deviated too much from the source material.

-Norman Vanamee of Town & Country called the second series "the perfect getaway."
+Caroline Hallemann of Town & Country called the first series, "comforting...warm [and] uplifting".
+Norman Vanamee of Town & Country called the second series "the perfect getaway".